microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 This observation is key, and we acknowledge that many don't want a full "magical" launch experience in their editor, but want to keep their editor place to edit code and debug, while using the terminal to launch apps, run build scripts, etc. This is one of the reasons for *why* we have an integrated terminal experience inside VS Code, as we believe a good functional UI should *co-exist* and integrate well with the terminal.

-### Many developers don't use breakpoints because their debugging workflow is focused at a different purpose
+### Many developers don't use breakpoints because their purpose is different

 When looking at how developers are debugging their applications we also recognized another interesting pattern: The usage of logging instead of breakpoints.